CS157A-Team-5/CS157A-Team-5/README.md

 The database needs to store the data of each pet, holding some attributes to help describe the pet.
 Pets are weak entity sets so they require an owner.

 ### Owners
-The database needs to store data of the owners of the pets, allowing them to claim ownership of pets and join groups they may be interested in.
+The database needs to store data of the owners of the pets, allowing them to claim ownership of pets and join clubs they may be interested in.

 ### Parks
 Parks will be stored in a database describing their location and if they have a specific species they are targeting, such as a dog park.